Press release issued by the United Nations Information Service in Vienna (UNIS) on 27 April 2015

 UN Outer Space Office provides open satellite resources for emergency response after Nepal earthquake

-BONN/VIENNA, 27 April (UN Information Service) - In response to the devastating earthquake in Nepal, the United Nations Platform for for Disaster Management and Emergency Response (UN-SPIDER), a programme under the United Nations Office for Outer Space Affairs (UNOOSA), is supporting the disaster response efforts by making openly available all satellite-based resources.
+BONN/VIENNA, 27 April (UN Information Service) - In response to the devastating earthquake in Nepal, the United Nations Platform for Space-based information for Disaster Management and Emergency Response (UN-SPIDER), a programme under the United Nations Office for Outer Space Affairs (UNOOSA), is supporting the disaster response efforts by making openly available all satellite-based resources.

 The earthquake, with a magnitude of 7.8 and a depth of 15km, resulted in the deaths of more than 3,500 people and injured a further 7,000.
 Officials have reported that around 100,000 people have been left homeless.